Skip to content

 • Hosting and playing multiple gaming sessions simultaneously across PCs, consoles and other gaming devices

-• Playing competitive, fast-paced online games for quick, real-time responsiveness
+• Playing competitive, fast-paced online games with quick, real-time responsiveness

 • Quickly downloading large game files and version updates